-(3) When under subsection (2) the auditor or a former auditor of a company informs the directors of an error or mis-statement in a financial statement of the company, the directors shall and, if the company is one that is required to comply with section 154, inform the Registrar of the error or mis-statement in the same manner as the directors inform the shareholders of the error or mis-statement.
+(3) When under subsection (2) the auditor or a former auditor of a company informs the directors of an error or mis-statement in a financial statement of the company, the directors shall-

-- (a) prepare and issue revised financial statements, or - (b) otherwise inform the shareholders of the error or misstatement,
+- (a) prepare and issue revised financial statements; or - (b) otherwise inform the shareholders of the error or mis-statement, and, if the company is one that is required to comply with section 154, inform the Registrar of the error or misstatement in the same manner as the directors inform the shareholders of the error or misstatement.

-174. Privilege of auditor.
+Privilege of auditor.

-An auditor is not liable to any person in an action for defamation based on any act done or not done, or any statement made by him in good faith in connection with any matter he is authorised or required to do under this Ordinance.
+174. An auditor is not liable to any person in an action for defamation based on any act done or not done, or any statement made by him in good faith in connection with any matter he is authorised or required to do under this Ordinance.

-DIVISION H - CORPORATE RECORDS
+DIVISION H